bcgov/wps/README.md

 ### Executing program

-In the project directory, you can run:
+In the project directory, create `.env` file at root using `.env.example` as a sample, then you can run:

 #### `npm start`